Take Care Of Yourself

 Many people used to think that meditation was just for monks in orange robes sitting on top of a mountain in Tibet.
 While meditation can be used as a spiritual practice, there are so many health benefits that come along with a daily meditation practice.

 Meditation is good for the physical and emotional dimensions, as well as the spiritual.
+It helps with mental health as well.
 The critical thing to remember is that there is no right way to meditate.
 Meditation is not, and will never be, about ‘doing it right.”

 Meditation is merely an observation of thoughts.
 It is an opportunity to observe any feelings and emotions that arise without judging them.
-Meditating daily reduces stress and can lead to epiphanies and creative ideas.
+Spending time meditating daily reduces stress and can lead to epiphanies and creative ideas.

 Regardless of your religious background and beliefs, you should give meditation a try.
-Even five minutes a day can really change your life.
+Even five minutes a day can really change your life and make you feel better.

 If you have never listened to The Model Health Show, you don’t know what you have been missing!
 Shawn, the host of this fantastic podcast shared what he calls “The Five Components of Daily Self-Care.”
 They are as follows.